thomas-borrel/white-paper/white-paper.md

 A software developer building an application needs four things: a browser, a terminal, an editor, and a package manager.
 Of these four, the package manager is what controls the tooling and frameworks a developer needs to construct their product.
-This layer is where we see the potential to change how open-source is remunerated.
+This layer is where we see the potential to change how open-source is rewarded.

 ## The Package Manager